Teaching College-level Language and Literacy Graduate Certificate

 - Students must complete all 18 ENGL credits at the graduate (5000 or above) level.

 - Students must earn a minimum grade of B- (2.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Students cannot complete certificate course requirements as P+/P/F or S/U.

 - All credits for the certificate must be completed with CU Denver faculty.